piloMeans/net-optimize/README.md

 ## How to build

+- Attention, this code only tested in `linux 4.19.0`.
 - First, download the linux kernel src code.
 If you use the default kernel, you can also use the `/usr/src` things.
 - Second, replace the driver code.
 - Third, run `make oldconfig` and `make prepare` to do some preparing work.